conduktor/conduktor-docs/docs/gateway/interceptors/quality/safeguard-schema-payload-validation-policy.md

 If any problems are found, the policy will take an action as configured.
 The `action` can be set to one of:

 - `BLOCK` → If any records in the batch fail the policy checks, record the problems in the audit log and then return an error to the client failing the entire batch.
-No records are wtitten to kafka at all if at least one of the records in the batch is considered onvalid.
+No records are written to kafka at all if at least one of the records in the batch is considered invalid.
 - `INFO` → In this mode the data is always written to Kafka whether it passes the checks or not - but any problems found recorded in the audit log.
-- `THROTTLE` → If any records in the batch fail the policy checks, the data is still written to Kafka but the request will be throttled with time = `throttleTimeMs`, forcing the cleint to back off.
+- `THROTTLE` → If any records in the batch fail the policy checks, the data is still written to Kafka but the request will be throttled with time = `throttleTimeMs`, forcing the client to back off.
 Any problems found are recorded in the audit log.

 ### Dead Letter Topic